-If new applicants have attended other colleges and universities, official transcripts are not required for admission.
-However, previous course work at other colleges and universities may count for prerequisites or toward degree or certificate requirements.
-Visit www.olympic.edu/Students/Records/Transfer for more information.
+Official transcripts for coursework completed at other colleges or universities are not required for admission.
+However, previous course work may count for prerequisites or be awarded transfer credit for degrees or certificates.
+Visit www.olympic.edu/Students/Records/ AwardofCredit.htm